lukasbrunner/model_learning/README.md

 ### Regularization

 If you want to speed up the training process you can set the `C` parameter in the `LogisticRegression` to a fixed value instead of optimising it using cross-validation.
-For the global case an sensible order of magnitude is `1e-2` (the lm-gm case uses `0.002`).
+For the case of global daily temperature an sensible order of magnitude is `1e-2` (the lm-gm case uses `0.002`).

 ## About the included land sea mask